Noncommutative mirror symmetry for punctured surfaces: Appendix: Hochschild Cohomology and -structures

 Because $k>3$, every term in $M_k$ will have at least one higher order multiplication in it.
 So if there is a nonzero term, there is at least one cycle we can reduce, so we can assume that the sequence of paths looks like

-Suppose now that we have a term that is nonzero.
-If the inner $\mu$ is completely contained in the cycle then it can only be nonzero if $n>1$ and $\mu$ covers a subcycle.
-In that case this inner $\mu$ returns a trivial path for one of the entries of the outer $\mu$, which will then be zero.
+Suppose now that we have a term that is nonzero, then the inner $\genmu$ must act on at least one entry containing a $\rho$.

-If the inner $\mu$ overlaps partially with the cycle then we can consider two situations: \begin{itemize} \item[A] If the outer $\mu$ is a higher multiplication we get expressions like
+If the inner $\genmu$ overlaps partially with the cycle then we can consider two situations: \begin{itemize} \item[A] If the outer $\genmu$ is a higher multiplication we get expressions like

-In the first case $\mu(\dots,a_j)$ must evaluate to something ending in $a_j$ otherwise we cannot reduce $a_{j+1}$.
+In the first case $\genmu(\dots,\beta_j)$ must evaluate to something ending in $\beta_j$ otherwise we cannot reduce $\beta_{j+1}$.

-If $j\ge 2$, $\mu(\dots,a_j)$ we first reduce $\mu(\dots,a_j)$ until we get to the reduction that will remove $a_{j-1}$.
-If this reduction does not remove $a_j$ then we end up with a higher order $\mu$ that contains a trivial path which is impossible because we assumed the term was nonzero.
-If this reduction does remove $a_j$ the only way we could get something nonzero is if the situation looked like
+If $j\ge 2$, $\genmu(\dots,\beta_j)$ we first reduce $\genmu(\dots,\beta_j)$ until we get to the reduction that will remove $\beta_{j-1}$.
+If this reduction does not remove $\beta_j$ then we end up with a higher order $\genmu$ that contains a trivial path which contradicts lemma \ref{rules} because we assumed the term was nonzero.
+If this reduction does remove $\beta_j$ the only way we could get something nonzero is if the situation looked like

-But as $q$ must end in $a_j$ we have that $qa_{j+1}=0$.
-Hence if the term is nonzero we must assume $j=1$ and then for the same reason no reduction for the inner $\mu$ can reduce $a_1$.
+But as $\sigma$ must end in $\beta_j$ we have that $\sigma\beta_{j+1}=0$.
+Hence if the term is nonzero we must assume $j=1$ and then for the same reason no reduction for the inner $\genmu$ can reduce $\beta_1$.
+This implies we are in case C4 of the summary below.